Natalia Pushkina: Second marriage and death

 In 1843, Natalia met Petr Petrovich Lanskoy (1799–1877), who served at the same regiment as her brother.
 She had been courted by many worthy suitors, but Lanskoy won her heart by promising to take care of her children as of his own ones.
 Their wedding was held in Strelna on 16 July 1844.
-Lanskoy was in favour with the tsar, and had had a remarkable career before his marriage.
+Lanskoy was in favour with the tsar, and had a remarkable career before his marriage.
 Following the marriage, Natalia gave birth to three daughters: Alexandra (b.
 1845), Elizaveta (b.
 1846) and Sophia (b.
 1848).
 Natalia died on 26 November 1863 and was buried in the cemetery of the Alexander Nevsky Lavra.